FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Be consistent

-Don’t use punishment as a form of Dog Compliance training
+Don’t use punishment as a form of dog compliance training

 How to Test the Dog’s Compliance?